vitorrcg/PredImoveis-Documentation/README.md

 # README

-This is the Regional Property Price Forecaster documentation
+This is the Regional Real Estate Price Predictor documentation

 ---
 To execute this project